About studying abroad

 Graduate student study abroad rate

-survey on student life conducted by the University of Tokyo , the rate of study abroad experience among graduate students is shown in the table below.
-While the rate of study abroad experience among all graduate students after enrollment is 9.7%, which may not seem all that high, it does show a significant increase from 4.7% to 19.1% from master's to doctoral programs, and some interesting facts can be gleaned from it, such as the fact that the rate of study abroad experience is higher among humanities students than science students.
-Also, although not included in the table below, 12.9% of respondents (master's: 8.1%, doctoral: 24.8%) said they had experience with overseas academic research, which is slightly higher than the numbers listed in the table below.
+conducted by the University of Tokyosurvey on student life, the percentage of graduate students who have studied abroad is shown in the table below.
+While the overall percentage of graduate students who have studied abroad after enrollment is 9.7%, which may not seem particularly high, there are some interesting facts to be observed, such as the significant increase from 4.7% to 19.1% between master's and doctoral programs, and the fact that humanities students have a higher rate of studying abroad than science students.
+In addition, although not shown in the table below, 12.9% of respondents (8.1% for master's programs, 24.8% for doctoral programs) answered that they "have" experience in overseas academic research, which is a slightly higher figure compared to the items shown in the table below.

 Percentage of graduate students who have studied abroad